 The Asahi Group regularly implements quality audits of suppliers to assess how they address a range of parameters, including process control, quality standards, hygiene management and employee safety, against targets.

-We conduct annual surveys of our major raw and packaging material suppliers in Japan.
-The surveys are used to assess suppliers’ ability & risk on eight points: Management, ESG (Environment/Social/Governance), quality, cost, delivery times, technical capabilities, supply stability, and responsiveness.
+We conduct annual surveys of our major raw material suppliers in Japan.
+The surveys are used to assess suppliers' ability & risk on eight points: Management, ESG (Environment/Social/Governance), quality, cost, delivery times, technical capabilities, supply stability, and responsiveness.
 The assessment results are provided to each supplier, and regular communication with specific suppliers about needed improvements is undertaken when necessary.
+Eighty-nine raw material suppliers and 76 other material suppliers received the assessment in 2019 and 21 raw material suppliers and 34 other material suppliers received it in 2020*.

 The Asahi Group selects new suppliers by comprehensively assessing opportunity & risk of items such as quality, price, delivery dates, and supply stability as well as the supplier's technology, stance on compliance and the environment, and respect for human rights.
 Upon the initiation of dealings, the Group explains the Asahi Group Supplier Code of Conduct to the suppliers and asks them to comply with it, and then concludes a trade contract agreement clearly prescribing compliance with the relevant laws.